For RIAs & Portfolio Teams — Transition Path Analysis

 Can this be done on an anonymized or representative case first?

 Yes.
-Initial discussions can start with a representative or anonymized concentrated-position case before any commitment to a live engagement.
+An initial concentrated position analysis RIA discussion can start with a representative or anonymized case before any commitment to a live engagement.
 This lets both parties evaluate fit and output quality before proceeding.

 Why would a boutique RIA use this rather than handle it internally?